Tiltrotor: History

 In 1968, Westland Aircraft displayed their own designs—a small experimental craft (We 01C) and a 68-seater transport We 028—at the SBAC Farnborough Airshow.
 In 1972, with funding from NASA and the U.S. Army, Bell Helicopter Textron started development of the XV-15, a twin-engine tiltrotor research aircraft.
 Two aircraft were built to prove the tiltrotor design and explore the operational flight envelope for military and civil applications.

 In 1981, using experience gained from the XV-3 and XV-15, Bell and Boeing Helicopters began developing the V-22 Osprey, a twin-turboshaft military tiltrotor aircraft for the U.S. Air Force and the U.S. Marine Corps.
 Bell teamed with Boeing in developing a commercial tiltrotor, but Boeing went out in 1998 and Agusta came in for the Bell/Agusta BA609.
 This aircraft was redesignated as the AW609 following the transfer of full ownership to AgustaWestland in 2011.
 Bell has also developed a tiltrotor unmanned aerial vehicle (UAV), the TR918 Eagle Eye.

 Russia has had a few tiltrotor projects, mostly unmanned such as the Mil Mi-30, and has started another in 2015.

 Around 2005–2010, Bell and Boeing teamed up again to perform a conceptual study of a larger Quad TiltRotor (QTR) for the US Army's Joint Heavy Lift (JHL) program.
 The QTR is a larger, four rotor version of the V-22 with two tandem wings sets of fixed wings and four tilting rotors.

 In January 2013, the FAA defined US tiltrotor noise rules to comply with ICAO rules.
 A noise certification will cost $588,000, same as for a large helicopter.

-AgustaWestland says they have free-flown a manned electric tiltrotor in 2013 called Project Zero, with its rotors inside the wingspan.
+AgustaWestland stated they have free-flown a manned electric tiltrotor in 2013 called Project Zero, with its rotors inside the wingspan.

 In 2013, Bell Helicopter CEO John Garrison responded to Boeing's taking a different airframe partner for the US Army's future lift requirements by indicating that Bell would take the lead itself in developing the Bell V-280 Valor, with Lockheed Martin.

 In 2014, the Clean Sky 2 program (by the European Union and industry) awarded AgustaWestland and its partners $328 million to develop a "next-generation civil tiltrotor" design for the offshore market, with Critical Design Review near the end of 2016.
 The goals are tilting wing sections, 11 metric tons Maximum takeoff weight, seating for 19 to 22 passengers, first flight in 2021, a cruise speed of 300 knots, a top speed of 330 knots, a ceiling of 25,000 feet, and a range of 500 nautical miles.